jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Lateral_Movement_and_Pivoting.md

 # Lateral Movement and Pivoting

+---
 ## Task 1 Introduction

-The room teaches lateral movement techniques used by attackers after gaining an initial foothold in an Active Directory (AD) environment.
-You’ll learn how attackers move between hosts with minimal detection, use alternative authentication materials, and pivot through compromised machines.
-Completing the Breaching AD and Enumerating AD rooms first is recommended.
+This room teaches lateral movement techniques used after an attacker gains an initial foothold in an Active Directory (AD) environment.
+It builds on Breaching AD and Enumerating AD, and focuses on moving between Windows hosts, using alternative authentication materials, and pivoting through compromised machines.

 ### Networking Setup